PikachuEXE/passenger/src/agent/Core/SpawningKit/README.md

 The Journey class represents a journey.
 It records all the steps taken so far, which steps haven't been taken yet, at which step we failed, and how long each step took.

+A journey consists of a few parallel actors, with each actor having multiple steps and the ability to invoke another actor.
+Each step can be in one of three states:

+ * Step has not started yet.
+Will be visualized with an empty placeholder.
+ * Step is currently in progress.
+Will be visualized with a spinner.
+ * Step has already been performed successfully.
+Will be visualized with a green tick.
+ * Step has failed.
+Will be visualized with a red mark.

+Steps that have performed successfully or failed also have an associated duration time.

 ### The preparation and the HandshakePrepare class

 Inside the process running SpawningKit, before forking a subprocess (regardless of whether that is going to be a preloader or a worker), various preparation needs to be done.
 This preparation work is implemented in Handshake/Prepare.h, in the HandshakePrepare class.